mgellakkis/MGL_Club/README.md

 -	Must create, read, update, delete records (we will cover in the coming weeks)
 -	Must utilize animations
 -	Must Utilize advanced JavaFX nodes and Classes
--	Your group will be required to complete the entire project using GIT and GITHUB
+-	Must complete the entire project using GIT and GITHUB
--	Elect a group leader
--	The group leader will be responsible for creating the GitHub repo and inviting your team mates
 -	Your GitHub repo must be private (Ask me for help before you create it)
 -	You can register for a free educational account to create your project here: https://education.github.com/
 -	You must invite me as a collaborator to your project (cfiliault)
--	The entire project should be built and completed in GIT and GITHUB